BeautifulTrouble/beautifulrising/_posts/2015-04-23-call-for-participants-for-a-beautiful-rising-workshop-harare-zimbabwe.md

 At the workshop you can expect to be:

 - Working and creatively brainstorming on best practices, tactics, and approaches used in social activism;
-- Using a substantial part of the time in writing sessions transforming specific stories into cases useful in other countries;
+- Using a substantial part of the time in writing sessions transforming specific stories into cases useful in other countries for the Beautiful Rising public toolbox;
 - Networking with activists from across the country;
 - Receiving some optional/additional training in strategic planning, networking, or creative action planning.

-## You’re in charge
+## A convening not a training
 By attending the workshop and joining this innovative network, participants will gain a deeper understanding of tactics, principles, and theories of activism through co­developing online modules for the Beautiful Rising project and toolkit.

 As such, the workshop is not a training but a space where activists from diverse backgrounds can work together to identify, articulate, and disseminate their practices.
 It is a chance for participants to run the show – to create content that will be useful for social movements locally, regionally, and globally.